astronomer/airflow-guides/guides/data-quality.md

 ## Tools

-There are different tools that can be used to check data quality from an Airflow DAG.
-In this section we will highlight the two tools that also integrate with OpenLineage with concrete examples:
+There are multiple open source tools that can be used to check data quality from an Airflow DAG.
+While we list the most commonly used tools here, we will focus on the two tools that also integrate with OpenLineage:

-- **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: A group of operators allowing the user to define data quality checks in python dictionaries and SQL directly from within the DAG.
+- **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: A group of operators allowing the user to define data quality checks in Python dictionaries and SQL directly from within the DAG.
 - **[GreatExpectations](https://greatexpectations.io/)**: An open source data validation framework where checks are defined in json format.
 Airflow offers a provider package including the `GreatExpectationsOperator` for easy integration.

-Other tools that can be used for data quality checks are:
+Other tools that can be used for data quality checks include:

-- [Soda](https://docs.soda.io/): An open source data validation framework that uses YAML to define checks which can be kicked off using the `BashOperator`.
+- **[Soda](https://docs.soda.io/)**: An open source data validation framework that uses YAML to define checks which can be run in Airflow using the `BashOperator`.
 Soda also offers the ability to write any custom checks using SQL.
-- [dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests): dbt supports a testing framework on models using the `dbt test` CLI command, which can be run in Airflow with a `BashOperator` or `Python Operator`.
+- **[dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests)**: dbt supports a testing framework on models using the `dbt test` CLI command, which can be run in Airflow with the `BashOperator` or `Python Operator`.

 ### Choosing a tool

 Which tool to choose comes down to individual business needs and preferences.
-We recommend to use SQL Check operators if you want to:
+We recommend using SQL Check operators if you want to:

 - Write checks without needing to set up software additionally to Airflow.
 - Write checks as Python dictionaries and in SQL.